In movies, beginnings are spent introducing the lead character. During this time, viewers get to connect with the story as it starts to unfold.

 Following your narrative structure, close your presentation by discussing the resolution of your story.
 Show the audience how the conflict you introduced is eventually worked out and put to rest.

 Challenge the audience

-It’s also important to pose a challenge to your audience.
+It’s important to pose a challenge to your audience.
 Leave them with a thought-provoking question that will encourage them to reflect on what you’ve shared.
-If you do your job right, your challenging questions will help keep discussions about your presentation alive.
+If you do it right, your challenging questions will help keep discussions about your presentation alive.

 Offer a concrete Call to Action statement